jorgenfar/netlight-node-workshop/README.md

 We can now start our bot by running `node index.js` again.

 ### H. Make our bot interactive
 Yay, we now have a bot.
-But let's be honest here, it is not very exiting.
+But let's be honest here, it is not very exciting.
 We will now add some interactivity to it, making it respond to messages that are posted.

 We will start with inviting it to a channel that we want the bot to interact with.
 We do this by writing `/invite @<BOT_NAME>` in the channel we want our bot in.
 With that done we can go ahead and update the code.
 Let's start with removing that it always writes a message when it starts.
 We will now instead change it to post to our own user so we now that it has been started correctly and then make it listen and respond to messages.